fernando-villalba/containers-in-depth/cgroups.md

 ```bash
 echo 1 > /sys/fs/cgroup/${PARENT_CGROUP}/${CHILD_CGROUP}/cgroup.kill
 ```
-After you press enter you will see all the processes have been killed:
+After you press enter twice you will see all the processes have been killed:

 ```output
 echo 1 > /sys/fs/cgroup/${PARENT_CGROUP}/${CHILD_CGROUP}/cgroup.kill